Multi-Step Dialogue Workflow Action Prediction: Applications of multi-step AST

 First, we look at 1-step prediction, where we simulate showing the next workflow action to the agent upon completion of the previous workflow action or at the beginning of the conversation.
 Then, we decide that the agent approved the workflow action if it matches the ground truth next workflow action.
 We make at most $N$ model calls for $N$ workflow actions within a conversation, and calculate the results based on the number of times the model got the prediction correct.
 In this scenario, if the model gets all of the predictions correct, then the model would have been called $N$ number of times for a conversation with $N$ workflow actions.

-Next, we look at multi-step prediction, where we simulate showing multiple workflow actions at once to the agent at the beginning of the conversation.
+Next, we look at multi-step prediction (full), where we simulate showing the full predicted workflow sequence at once to the agent at the beginning of the conversation.
 We simulate the agent approving the correct actions by comparing with the ground truth.
 Once the approved actions are performed, we prompt the model again to predict the rest of the workflow actions.
 We continue this until the model gets all of the actions correct or until the number of model calls equal the number of workflow actions needed to be performed.
-For each of these methods, we calculate 4 metrics. \paragraph{1) Average \# suggestions:} Number of suggestions shown to the agent on average.
-Lower is better for this metric given the cost associated with predictions, context switching for the agent when reading and approving, etc. \paragraph{2) \% Steps automated:} Average number of workflow actions successfully automated as a percentage of all workflow actions within the conversation.
-Higher is better for this metric since this directly indicates the percentage of actions the model was able to correctly predict. \paragraph{3) \% Utterances automated:} Average number of utterances successfully automated as a percentage of all utterances in the ground truth conversation.
-Higher is better for this metric as it means the agent spent less time completing the conversation.
+We finally consider multi-step prediction (dynamic), which leverages model confidence scores to determine the ideal length of the predicted sequence.
+To do this, we use the model's transition scores and select various thresholds to determine the ideal point to stop prediction.
+For all methods, we calculate: \paragraph{1) \% steps automated:} Average number of workflow actions successfully automated as a percentage of all actions in the conversation.
+Higher is better since this directly indicates the percentage of actions the model was able to correctly predict. \paragraph{2) Number of suggestions:} Average number of suggestions shown to the agent.
+Lower is better given prediction cost, context switching for the agent when reading and approving, etc.

-The results in Table~\ref{tab:augmentation} show that multi-step prediction is able to automate an additional 20\% of workflow actions, leading to 21\% more utterances being automated, when compared to 1-step prediction.
-In addition to this, multi-step prediction requires showing fewer suggestions to the agent, thereby reducing the agent's workload.
+The results in Figure~\ref{fig:automation_simulation_results} show that multi-step prediction (full) is able to automate an additional 20\% of workflow actions, compared to 1-step prediction.
+However, there are fewer suggestions displayed to an agent, which means less human involvement.
+1-step prediction, on the other hand, has much less automation, but we would provide a suggestion at every action step.
+Multi-step prediction (dynamic) uses model confidence scores to determine how much of the sequence to predict, which allows a system designer to decide how much human interaction should be required.
+We can achieve any point on this tradeoff between \% automation and human involvement based on the application.